 Gains and losses on disposals are determined by comparing the proceeds on disposal with the carrying amount.
 These gains and losses are recognized in profit or loss in the period in which they arise.
-When revalued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to retained earnings.

-f.
+e.
 Intangibles

 Software is recorded at cost.
 It has a finite life and is carried at cost less accumulated amortization and any impairment losses.
 Software has an estimated useful life of between one and three years.
 It is assessed annually for impairment.